Lonny Price: Acting career

+Price's film and television credits include major supporting roles in The Muppets Take Manhattan and Dirty Dancing, and guest appearances on The Golden Girls and Law & Order, among others.

-In 1989, he appeared as Jimmy Durante in the musical bio Durante.
+In 1989, he appeared as Jimmy Durante in the musical biography Durante.

-Direction
+Directing career

 Price made his directorial debut with the Off-Broadway revival of The Education of H*Y*M*A*N K*A*P*L*A*N in 1989 for the American Jewish Theater, followed by The Rothschilds and Juno, both of which received Outer Critics Circle nominations for Best Revival.